Cat Vomiting Treatment

 Cat Vomiting Blood

-This can be caused by an external trauma, swallowing a foreign object, or inflammation.
+This can be caused by external trauma, swallowing a foreign object, or inflammation.
 If the cat’s vomit has dark blood that resembles coffee grounds, that could be from issues within the digestive tract.
 Regardless, both types of problems deem a trip to the veterinarian, especially if other symptoms are present.

 Symptoms to keep an eye out for include: